JullyAnneM/jdg-sso-biblioteca/README.md

 #### Red Hat Single-Sign On
 1. Boot the Server and open your browser at http://localhost:8080/auth.
 2. Create a username/password and go to http://localhost:8080/auth/admin.
-3. Log in with your new user.
+3. Log in with your new admin user.
 4. Go to Users and add a new one at `Add User`.
 This will be the user required to log into your jsp page.
 5. Change the password at `Credentials` and make sure the Temporary button is off.
 6. Go to Clients and click on `Create`.